MBA for Working Professionals Conference

-Revolutionary Ideas: Continuously Innovating MBA Programs Specifically Designed for Working Professionals
+Revolutionary Ideas: Innovating MBA Programs for Working Professionals

 The Wiliam & Mary Raymond A. Mason School of Business is honored to welcome our colleagues from around the country for the 2017 conference at our historic campus in Williamsburg, Virginia!

-You will be able to register for the conference and make hotel reservations
+You are now able to register for the conference and make hotel reservations

 There are a variety of airports that serve the Williamsburg community: